anuragregmi/drf-middleware/README.md

 ## Django setting

-First you need to monkey patch DRF's API view in `settings.py`
+First you need to monkey patch DRF's API view in `settings.py`.
+Add the following lines at the end of `settings.py`.

 ```python
 from rest_framework import views